Robust interpolation for dispersed gas-droplet flows using statistical learning with the Fully Lagrangian Approach: Interpolation of the number density field

 In the case of a structured kernel, a positive semi-definite bandwidth matrix $\bm{H}$ is constructed by taking

-where again $h_0$ is the initial one-dimensional smoothing length.
-It is appropriate to also use $h_0$ within the definition of a structured kernel due to the initial condition on the Eulerian-Lagrangian transformation tensor of $\bm{J}^{\bm{x}\bm{x}}(\bm{x}_0,t_0) = \bm{I}$, from which it follows by Eq.~\eqref{eq:h-structured-kernel} that $\bm{H}_0 = \bm{H}(\bm{x}_0,t_0) = h_0^2 \bm{I}$, and that $\bm{H}_0$ is a spherical kernel.
-Therefore, given a kernel with no directional bias at time $t_0$, the bandwidth matrix $\bm{H}(\bm{x}_0,t)$ is then automatically updated at each timestep using Eq.~\eqref{eq:h-structured-kernel}, adjusting the size, shape, and orientation of the kernel directly in accordance with the Eulerian-Lagrangian transformation tensor $\bm{J}^{\bm{x}\bm{x}}$ along a trajectory at that time.
-Specification by means of Eq.~\eqref{eq:h-structured-kernel} results in an ellipsoidal kernel which is the best symmetric approximation to $\bm{J}^{\bm{x}\bm{x}}$ at that point along a trajectory, with the lengths of the semi-axes and angles of rotation from the Cartesian axes determined by the components of $\bm{J}^{\bm{x}\bm{x}}$ at that point.
+It is appropriate to use the initial one-dimensional smoothing length $h_0$ within the definition of this structured kernel due to the initial condition on the Eulerian-Lagrangian transformation tensor of $\bm{J}^{\bm{x}\bm{x}}(\bm{x}_0,t_0) = \bm{I}$ in Eqs.~\eqref{eq:Jacobian-initial-conditions}, from which it follows by Eq.~\eqref{eq:h-structured-kernel} that the initial bandwidth matrix $\bm{H}_0 = \bm{H}(\bm{x}_0,t_0) = h_0^2 \bm{I}$, and is therefore a spherical kernel.
+The bandwidth matrix $\bm{H}(\bm{x}_0,t)$ can then subsequently be updated at each timestep using Eq.~\eqref{eq:h-structured-kernel}, adjusting the size, shape, and orientation of the kernel directly in accordance with the Eulerian-Lagrangian transformation tensor $\bm{J}^{\bm{x}\bm{x}}$ along a trajectory at that time.
+Specification by means of Eq.~\eqref{eq:h-structured-kernel} results in an ellipsoidal kernel which represents the deformation of the initial spherical kernel at that point along a trajectory, with the lengths of the semi-axes and angles of rotation from the Cartesian axes determined by the components of $\bm{J}^{\bm{x}\bm{x}}$ at that point.
 Importantly, this procedure can be physically interpreted as specification of the shape and size of the range of support for the kernel associated with an individual droplet in accordance with the spatial structures of the Eulerian number density field.
 For instance, in regions of high droplet number density where droplets cluster in elongated structures, the ellipsoids associated with the kernels for these droplets will be aligned along these structures, and this ensures that the number density values along trajectories are projected only onto the areas of the Eulerian number density field which have similar physical behaviour in terms of droplet clustering.
 Therefore using the Eulerian-Lagrangian transformation tensor to specify the kernel provides a data-driven approach to the accumulation of droplet contributions in a manner which is physically consistent with the droplet number density field, and requires no further assumptions to be made beyond specification of the initial smoothing length $h_0$.
-A demonstration that specification of $\bm{H}$ by Eq.~\eqref{eq:h-structured-kernel} defines a kernel for which the domain size varies proportionately to $\lvert \det \left( \bm{J}^{\bm{x}\bm{x}} \right) \rvert$ is provided in \ref{sec:kernel-domain-detJ}.
+A demonstration that specification of $\bm{H}$ by Eq.~\eqref{eq:h-structured-kernel} defines a kernel for which the domain size varies proportionately to $\lvert \det \left( \bm{J}^{\bm{x}\bm{x}} \right) \rvert$ is provided in Appendix \ref{sec:kernel-domain-detJ}.